h2oai/sparkling-water/doc/src/site/sphinx/tutorials/hive_support.rst

         :title: R

-        Run your R environment and install required libraries according to :ref:`rsparkling` tutorial and then create Spark context with the Hive JDBC client Jar on the class-path.
+        Run your R environment and install required libraries according to :ref:`rsparkling` tutorial and then create Spark context with the Hive JDBC client JAR on the class-path.

         .. code:: R